 The third subspecies of the Asian elephant is endemic to the island of Sumatra.
 In comparison to Sri Lankan and Indian subspecies, Sumatran elephants (Elephas maximus sumatrensis) have lighter skin colour, less depigmentation and shorter tusks.

-The Sumatran elephant also has the unfortunate distinction of being the most severely threatened type of Asian elephants, its population had declined by at least 80% during the past 75 or so years.
+The Sumatran elephant also has the unfortunate distinction of being the most severely threatened type of Asian elephant, its population had declined by at least 80% during the past 75 or so years.
 And as more forest is converted into human settlements and agricultural lands, the remaining Sumatran elephants are running out of places to live.

 Elephants are not as easy to see in Sumatra as in other parts of their range.
 For the best chance, spend a few days in Way Kambas, Gunung Leuser or Bukit Barisan Selatan National Parks.